-Jazz majors participate in one of our three Jazz Lab Bands as their major ensemble.
+Jazz majors participate in one of our four Jazz Lab Bands as their major ensemble.
 Other saxophonists are highly encouraged to play in one of these fine ensembles, as well.
 Auditions for the jazz ensembles usually take place at the beginning of each semester.

 Other ensembles open to saxophonists include the Contemporary Chamber Ensemble, Vocal Jazz Ensemble, and, on occasion, performances with the Symphony Orchestra.
 Many saxophonists chose to play in the Campus Band (designed for non-music majors) on one of their secondary instruments.
 This is an excellent way to keep up and improve your doubling abilities.
 Students are encouraged to get as much ensemble experience as possible during their study at Ithaca College.

 One of the strengths of the School of Music is its chamber music program.
 For saxophonists this usually refers to saxophone quartets (SATB).
 Quartets are expected to rehearse a minimum of two hours per week and receive an hour coaching every other week.
-There are usually three to five saxophone quartets organized each semester.
+There are usually three to four saxophone quartets organized each semester.
 Students in the performance degrees are required to participate in the chamber music program for four semesters, although all students are welcomed.
 Each quartet prepares a program of music, to allow for performances in repertoire class, on chamber music recitals, and in concerts off campus.

 Since Ithaca College offers an undergraduate degree in Jazz Studies, there an several jazz combos formed each semester.
 These might include performers on saxophone, trumpet or trombone, piano, bass, and drums.
 The jazz combos are coached by Professor Stephen Brown, Director of the Jazz Studies Program.
 Saxophonists are encourage to participate in one of these small jazz ensembles during their course of study.

 There are hundreds of concerts presented each year at the Ithaca College School of Music.
 A listing of the current concerts can be viewed on our concert calendar.
 Included in these are a wealth of saxophone performances.
 Dr. Mauk presents an annual solo recital and frequently plays on other faculty members' recitals and as a soloist with college ensembles.
 All students in the performance degrees are expected to present two recitals and non-performance students are encouraged to play at least one recital during their degree.
 The School of Music frequently hosts both classical and jazz guest saxophonists, most of whom present concerts and master classes as part of their visits.
-To read Dr. Mauk's article, A Recital Checklist, click on the document link above or go to the Documents section of this web site.

 The School of Music has a very good inventory of professional saxophones for use in bands, jazz ensembles, saxophone quartets, and for occasional use in private lessons.
 The collection includes professional brand instruments (primarily made by Selmer,) including sopranos, alto, tenors, baritones, and even a bass saxophone.
 These are available at no cost to the students, but must be signed out to guarantee coverage by the College insurance plan.
 Dr. Mauk has a selection of professional mouthpieces, ligatures, and mouthpiece caps for use with these instruments.
 The students are responsible only for purchasing reeds.
 In addition, the College provides repair services for the school instruments at no charge.
 Students who attend Ithaca College are expected to have their own professional saxophone in good repair for use in private lessons.